 We contract with health plans to provide capitated care services with respect to certain of their MA members.
 Our operations are dependent on a concentrated number of payors with whom we contract to provide services to members.
-Our contracts with four health plans to provide capitated care services for their members collectively accounted for approximately 60% and 67% of our capitated revenue for the years ended December 31, 2023 and 2022, respectively.
+Our contracts with four health plans to provide capitated care services for their members collectively accounted for approximately 59% and 60% of our capitated revenue for the years ended December 31, 2024 and 2023, respectively.
 If a plan with which we contract for these services loses its MA contracts with CMS, receives reduced or insufficient government reimbursement under the MA program, decides to discontinue its MA and/or commercial plans, decides to contract with another company to provide capitated care services to its members, or decides to directly provide care, our contract with that plan could be at risk and we could lose revenue.
 In addition, certain of our contracts with health plans are terminable without cause.
 If any of these contracts were terminated, certain patients covered by such plans may choose to shift to another PCP within their health plan's network.
-Moreover, our inability to maintain our agreements with health plans, in particular with key payors such as Centene Corporation, Atrio Health Plans, United Healthcare and Aetna, with respect to their MA members or to negotiate favorable terms for those agreements in the future, could result in the loss of patients and could have a material adverse effect on our profitability and business.
+Moreover, our inability to maintain our agreements with health plans, in particular with key payors such as Centene Corporation, Atrio Health Plans, United Healthcare and Aetna, with respect to their MA members.

-The healthcare industry has also experienced a trend of consolidation, resulting in fewer but larger payors that have significant bargaining power, given their market share.
+The healthcare industry has also experienced and continues to experience a trend of consolidation, resulting in fewer but larger payors that have significant bargaining power, given their market share.
 Payments from payors are the result of negotiated rates.
 These rates may decline based on renegotiations and larger payors having significant bargaining power to negotiate higher discounted fee arrangements with healthcare providers.
 As a result, payors increasingly are demanding discounted fee structures or the assumption by healthcare providers of all or a portion of the financial risk related to paying for care provided through capitation agreements.